ronschaeffer/sbm2mqtt/README.md

 # sbm2mqtt

+CODE COMING SOON

-Grab SwitchBot Meter data over BLE and publish to MQTT topic
+Grab SwitchBot Meter data over BLE and publish to MQTT topic.

 - Based in part on [OpenWonderLabs/python-host](https://github.com/OpenWonderLabs/python-host) and [Switchbot_Py_Meter](https://github.com/bbostock/Switchbot_Py_Meter).
 - Intended for use with [Home Assistant](https://github.com/home-assistant/home-assistant.io) but applicable to any system which can use MQTT.